Agriculture

 Phosphorus Solubilizers

-This category of biofertilizers comprise of microorganisms like bacteria and fungi.
-They help the roots of plants to absorb phosphorus.
-See the table below to know the examples of it.
+This category of biofertilizers includes microorganisms such as bacteria and fungi.
+They help plants' roots absorb phosphorus.
+Check out the table below to know the examples of it:

 Classification of P Solubilizers